-2014-46 SRSU: Renaming Department of Biological and Earth Physical Sciences
+SRSU: Renaming Department of Biological and Earth Physical Sciences

-Upon motion of Regent Salazar, seconded by Regent Amato, with all Regents voting aye, it was ordered that Sul Ross State University is permitted to change the name of the Department of Biological and Earth Physical Sciences within the College of Arts and Sciences to the Department of Biology, Geology, and Physical Sciences.
+Sul Ross State University be permitted to change the name of the Department of Biological and Earth Physical Sciences within the College of Arts and Sciences to the Department of Biology, Geology, and Physical Sciences.
 This action will be effective upon approval by the Texas Higher Education Coordinating Board.